hypo69/1001-python-ru/en/articles/shop_recognition_model.en.md

 - sending data for training
 - model testing.

-## Step 1: Registration and OpenAI API Setup
+## Step 1: Register and configure OpenAI API

-To start working with the OpenAI API, you need to register on the OpenAI platform and obtain an API key.
+To start working with the OpenAI API, you need to register on the OpenAI platform and get an API key.
 This key will be used for authentication when calling API methods.

 ```python
 import openai